 Another important feature of an accredited Center of Excellence is the training that is required.
 Below are a few of the required training courses that the hospital’s staff are required to take.

 - Recognizing the signs and symptoms of bariatric surgery complications

 - Post-op care of the bariatric patient

 - Bariatric surgery post-op nutrition

-For these reasons its a good idea to have your surgery done at a COE even if your insurance doesn’t require it.
+For these reasons its a good idea to have your surgery done at an Accredited Center even if your insurance doesn’t require it.